marcodiluzio/halflife_determination/README.md

   `from halflife_determination import hl_elaboration as hle`
   `from halflife_determination import visualization`

-- from the command line
+- or directly from the command line
   `python -m halflife_determination {argument 1} {optional argument 2}` (which is equivalent of calling hl_elaboration.elaboration(argument 1, **kwargs))

 \[GitHub-flavored Markdown](https://guides.github.com/features/mastering-markdown/)